calkit/run-action/README.md

 The example workflow below shows how to run a Calkit project, saving results.
 Note the permissions, concurrency, and checkout options.
-The action will also require a `dvc_token` input, which should be set in the repository's Actions secrets.

 <!-- Do not edit the snippet below since it is automatically populated -->
 <!-- snippet:example.yml:start -->